samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 | Very Rare | 8 | +3 |
 | Legendary | 9 | +4 |

 ***Maximum Spell Level.*** This column of the table indicates the highest-level spell effect the item should confer, in the form of a once-per-day or similarly limited property.
-For example, a Common magic item might confer the benefit of a level 1 spell once per day (or just once if it’s consumable).
+For example, a Common magic item might confer the benefit of a level 1 spell once per day (or just once if it's consumable).
 A Rare, Very Rare, or Legendary magic item might allow its possessor to cast a lower-level spell more frequently.

-***Maximum Bonus.*** If an item delivers a static bonus to AC, attack rolls, saving throws, or ability checks, this column suggests an appropriate bonus based on the item’s rarity.
+***Maximum Bonus.*** If an item delivers a static bonus to AC, attack rolls, saving throws, or ability checks, this column suggests an appropriate bonus based on the item's rarity.

 #### Attunement